-What might have been a pedestrian thriller adapted from a recycled Stephen King novella is elevated by Johnny Depp, making the psycho-suspenser more compelling than it might otherwise have been.
-Depp is up against a cheesy trailer and lackluster marketing campaign, but the former should lure fans in sizable numbers.
+What might have been a pedestrian thriller adapted from a self-referentially recycled Stephen King novella is elevated several notches by Johnny Depp, who continues to ride the wave of a remarkable mid-career high.
+The resourceful actor invigorates “Secret Window” with a playful personality and wryly humorous aplomb not front-and-center in the script, making the psycho-suspenser more compelling than it might otherwise have been.
+Depp’s drawing power is up against a cheesy trailer and lackluster marketing campaign from Columbia, but the former should prevail enough to lure fans in sizable numbers.

 Feature adaptations of horrormeister King’s stories have shown wildly varying degrees of success in the past 10 years, yielding the most distinguished results with fairly atypical tales in Frank Darabont’s prison pics “The Shawshank Redemption” and “The Green Mile,” and arguably hitting rock bottom with last year’s quasi-mystical sci-fi hokum “Dreamcatcher,” from Lawrence Kasdan.

 While it doesn’t have the character-driven muscle of Kathy Bates starrers “Misery” and “Dolores Claiborne” — both of which showed what richly enjoyable B-movie fodder King’s work could become — writer-director David Koepp’s film at least is back on the right track, its classy veneer, slick execution and capable cast lending some edge to a predictable story.